 8. Root Explorer

-Root Explorer is for root users who are looking for the best Android file manager for a rooted device.
-You can access the entire Android file system with this app.
+Root Explorer is for an Android user looking for the best Android file manager for a rooted device.
+You can access the entire Android file system with this Android app.

-Features include Google Drive, Dropbox, Box, and network (SMB) support, SQLite database viewer, text editor, etc. Since the app gets regular updates, you will constantly get new and enhanced features.
+Features include Google Drive, Dropbox, Box, network (SMB) support, SQLite database viewer, text editor, etc. Since Root Explorer gets regular updates, you will constantly get new and enhanced features.

-You can extract zip or tar/gzip files, additional features include APK binary XML viewer, and even you can change the file owner and group.
+You can extract a zip file or tar/gzip files using this file browser app.
+The additional features include APK binary XML viewer, and you can change the file owner and group.

 9. The Solid Explorer

-This app is quite popular among its users for its brilliant features.
-We have gone through the reviews of this app and people have great things to say about this.
-Solid Explorer, as an Android file manager has material design and comes with two independent panels that serve as file browsers.
+Solid Explorer is quite popular among its users for its brilliant features.
+The file management app has a material design and comes with dual independent panels that serve as file browsers.

-You can easily drag and drop inside and between panels.
-Along with reading and extracting ZIP, 7ZIP, RAR and TAR archives, you can also password protect ZIP and 7ZIP archives.
-This is a great option to maintain your data privacy on the device.
+Along with reading and extracting ZIP, 7ZIP, RAR., and TAR archives, you can also password protect a ZIP file and 7ZIP archives.
+Solid Explorer is a great option to maintain your data privacy on a mobile device and manage files.

 10. Tetra Filer

-The premium version has additional features that include beautiful dark themes.
-It also shows all the hidden files on the device which helps users get a better understanding of what exactly resides on their smartphone.
+The premium version of Tetra Filer file system has additional features that include beautiful dark themes.
+It also shows all the hidden files on the mobile device, which helps users get a better understanding.

 11. Total Commander

-The app has tons of features including basic ones like copy, move, drag and drop, delete, zip and unzip, unrar, etc. It has a built-in text editor and plugins for cloud services.
+Highly rated, completely free with no ads or in-app purchases, the best file manager for Android has tons of features.
+It includes basic ones like copy-paste, move files, drag and drop, file transfer via Bluetooth, delete, zip and unzip, unrar, built-in text editor, etc. It has a built-in text editor and plugins for cloud storage service.

-This app has its own music player, PDF viewer, video player with subtitles, Hex viewer, fast image viewer with zoom and slide feature, etc. Access to FTP and FTPS (secure FTP) is supported.
+X Plore File Manager supports a cloud storage account and allows you to manage files on your Android device from a PC.
+The app manager has its music player, PDF viewer, video player with subtitles, file system, Hex viewer, fast image viewer with zoom along with slide feature, and much more.

-You can use File Expert to access FTP, SFTP, FTPS servers.
-It has a clean UI and the features are easily accessible with a simple swipe on the screen.
-The File Expert Android app comes with an ultra-fast and resumable file downloader.
+You can also use Cx File Explorer to access SFTP, LAN, FTPS, and WebDAV, and FTP server.
+It has a clean user interface, and the features are easily accessible with a simple swipe on the screen.
+The Cx Explorer Android smartphone app comes with an ultra-fast and resumable file downloader.
 It can help you manage and clean up your external SD card with some powerful features.

 15. Moto File Manager

-Basic features include copy, move, rename, delete, compress and decompress ZIP files, create encrypted ZIP files and share files.
-The global search allows you to search in all folders and files of the device.
+The essential features of Moto File Manager include copy, move, rename, delete, compress and decompress ZIP files, create an encrypted ZIP file, and share files.
+The global search allows you to search in all folder/s and files of the device.